Vestal Virgin: Duties and festivals

 Vestal tasks included the maintenance of their chastity, tending Vesta's sacred fire, guarding her sacred penus (store-room) and its contents; collecting ritually pure water from a sacred spring; preparing substances used in public rites, presiding at the Vestalia and attending other festivals.
-Vesta's temple was essentially the temple of all Rome and its citizens; it was open all day, by night it was closed but only to men.
+Vesta's temple was essentially the temple of all Rome and its citizens; it was open all day; by night it was closed to men.
 The Vestals regularly swept and cleansed Vesta's shrine, functioning as surrogate housekeepers, in a religious sense, for all of Rome, and maintaining and controlling the connections between Rome's public and private religion.
 So long as their bodies remained unpenetrated, the walls of Rome would remain intact.
 Their flesh belonged to Rome, and when they died, whatever the cause of their death, their bodies remained within the city's boundary.

 The Vestals acknowledged one of their number as senior authority, the Vestalis Maxima, but all were ultimately under the authority of the pontifex maximus, head of his priestly college.
 His influence and status grew during the Republican era, and the religious post became an important, lifetime adjunct to the political power of the annually elected consulship.
 When Augustus became pontifex maximus, and thus supervisor of all religion, he donated his house to the Vestals.
 Their sacred fire became his household fire, and his domestic gods (Lares and Penates) became their responsibility.
 This arrangement between Vestals and Emperor persisted throughout the Imperial era.

 The Vestals guarded various sacred objects kept in Vesta's penus, including the Palladium – a statue of Pallas Athene which had supposedly been brought from Troy – and a large, presumably wooden phallus, used in fertility rites and at least one triumphal procession, perhaps slung beneath the triumphal general's chariot.